-To successfully market and sell the ARTAS System in markets outside of the U.S., we must address many international business risks with which we have limited experience.
+To successfully market and sell the ARTAS® System in markets outside of the U.S., we must address many international business risks with which we have limited experience.

-Sales in markets outside of the U.S. accounted for approximately 58% of our revenue for the year ended December 31, 2017 and 54% of our revenue for the three months ended March 31, 2018 and 2017, respectively.
-We believe that a significant percentage of our business will continue to come from sales in markets outside of the U.S. through increased penetration in countries where we market and sell the ARTAS System, and with expansion into new international markets.
+Sales in markets outside of the U.S. accounted for approximately 58% of our revenue for the year ended December 31, 2017 and 54% and 57% of our revenue for the six months ended June 30, 2018 and 2017, respectively.
+We believe that a significant percentage of our business will continue to come from sales in markets outside of the U.S. through increased penetration in countries where we market and sell the ARTAS® System, and with expansion into new international markets.
 However, international sales are subject to a number of risks, including:

-- difficulties in staffing and managing our international operations; - increased competition as a result of more products and procedures receiving regulatory approval or otherwise free to market in international markets; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - reduced or varied protection for intellectual property rights in some countries; - export restrictions, trade regulations, and foreign tax laws; - fluctuations in currency exchange rates; - foreign certification and regulatory clearance or approval requirements; - difficulties in developing effective marketing campaigns in unfamiliar foreign countries; - customs clearance and shipping delays;

-- political, social, and economic instability abroad, terrorist attacks, and security concerns in general; - preference for locally produced products; - potentially adverse tax consequences, including the complexities of foreign value-added tax systems, tax inefficiencies related to our corporate structure, and restrictions on the repatriation of earnings; - the burdens of complying with a wide variety of foreign laws and different legal standards; and - increased financial accounting and reporting burdens and complexities.
+- difficulties in staffing and managing our international operations; - increased competition as a result of more products and procedures receiving regulatory approval or otherwise free to market in international markets; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - reduced or varied protection for intellectual property rights in some countries; - export restrictions, trade regulations, and foreign tax laws; - fluctuations in currency exchange rates; - foreign certification and regulatory clearance or approval requirements, including receiving regulatory approval and clearance for the robotic implantation functionality included in our ARTAS® iX System; - difficulties in developing effective marketing campaigns in unfamiliar foreign countries; - customs clearance and shipping delays; - political, social, and economic instability abroad, terrorist attacks, and security concerns in general; - preference for locally produced products; - potentially adverse tax consequences, including the complexities of foreign value-added tax systems, tax inefficiencies related to our corporate structure, and restrictions on the repatriation of earnings; - the burdens of complying with a wide variety of foreign laws and different legal standards; and - increased financial accounting and reporting burdens and complexities.